East Bay Heritage Trail

 The East Bay region of Rhode Island, located on the eastern side of Narragansett Bay, is steeped in British and Colonial heritage.
-The 14-mile East Bay Bike Path which runs through all four communities offers an unparalleled view of Narragansett Bay .
-The laid-back charm of the East Bay is apparent from its antiques shops, historic inns, secluded marinas, main streets and village squares that are as authentic as the patriotic spirit that surrounds America 's oldest Fourth of July parade, held in the Town of Bristol since 1785.
+The 14-mile East Bay Bike Path runs through all four communities and offers an unparalleled view of Narragansett Bay.
+The laid-back charm of the East Bay is apparent from its antiques shops, historic inns, secluded marinas, main streets and village squares that are as authentic as the patriotic spirit that surrounds America's oldest Fourth of July parade, held in the town of Bristol since 1785.

-Along this trail you'll 18 th and 19 th century homes, a farm museum, historic carousel, natural history and maritime history museums, a mansion and arboretum, antique shops, a state park, sweeping bay vistas and much more.
+Along this trail you'll see 18th- and 19th-century homes, a farm museum, historic carousel, natural history and maritime history museums, a mansion and arboretum, antique shops, a state park, sweeping bay vistas and much more.

 Haffenreffer Museum of Anthropology, Brown University

-Located on the traditional lands of the Wampanoag peoples, the Museum is a treasure house of fascinating artifacts from the native peoples of the Americas , Africa , Asia and the Pacific.
+Located on the traditional lands of the Wampanoag peoples, the museum is a treasure house of fascinating artifacts from the native peoples of the Americas, Africa, Asia and the Pacific.
 Features four intimate galleries and a museum gift shop.
 Offers gallery talks, symposia, lectures, performances, festivals and a wide variety of programs for adults and children.
-Sep-May, Sat-Sun, 11 a.m.-5 p.m. ; Jun-Aug, Tue-Sun, 11 a.m.-5 p.m.
-300 Tower Street , Bristol ; 401-253-8388; www.haffenreffermuseum.org
+September-May, Saturday-Sunday, 11 a.m.-5 p.m.; June-August, Tuesday-Sunday, 11 a.m.-5 p.m.
+300 Tower Street , Bristol ; 401-253-8388; www.brown.edu/research/facilities/haffenreffer-museum

 Mt.
 Hope Farm

-Over 200 acres of historic buildings and pristine farmland including streams, water views, meadows, pastures and ponds.
-On the National Register of Historic Places, the farm is a site to be seen.
+Included on the National Register of Historic Places, the farm features more than 200 acres of historic buildings and pristine farmland including streams, water views, meadows, pastures and ponds.
 Country walkways and trails lead to Cove Cabin.
-The Grounds are open to the public year round.
+The grounds are open to the public year-round.
 Tours of the Governor Bradford House (circa 1745).
 The property is idyllic for receptions, corporate and special events.
-Country Inn accommodations available.
-Grounds, 8 a.m. ; Bradford House, 12 p.m.-4 p.m.
-250 Metacom Avenue , Route 136, Bristol ; 401-254-1745; www.mounthopefarm.com
+Country inn accommodations available.
+Grounds, 8 a.m.; Bradford House, 12 p.m.-4 p.m.
+250 Metacom Avenue, Route 136, Bristol; 401-254-1745; www.mounthopefarm.org